tidunguyen/github-files-fetcher/README.md

+# Forked from [Gyumeijie/github-files-fetcher](https://github.com/Gyumeijie/github-files-fetcher/pull/9) as the author can no longer publish NPM package for this project.
 # Introduction [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 The `github-files-fetcher` is designed for downloading parts of a github repository.
 This is very useful if you have a low bandwidth network or only need a particular file or subdirectory from a large repository.
 If you want to download a whole repository, prefer `git clone`.